sori424/sori424.github.io/_pages/about.md

 Hi, Glad you stopped by :) I'm So-young, 소영, 素暎 from South Korea 🇰🇷.
 I am a first year PhD student in Computer Science and Computational Linguistics under the supervision of Professor [Vera Demberg](https://www.uni-saarland.de/lehrstuhl/demberg/members/verademberg.html) under the topic of [Individualized Interaction in Discourse](https://www.uni-saarland.de/lehrstuhl/demberg/individualized-interaction-in-discourse-iddisc.html) at Universität des Saarlandes.

 My research lies in the areas of human-centered computing, and natural language processing (NLP) with an emphasis on psychological perspective.
 I hope to advance the explainability of NLP models based on the understanding of human cognition.
-Currently, I'm interested in using eye-tracking datasets to improve the performance and explainability of the NLP models.
-Please reach out if you'd like to chat or collaborate with me.
+Currently, I'm interested in mechanistic interpretability for understanding the reasoning mechanisms of language models in [idiom processing](https://aclanthology.org/2026.eacl-long.135.pdf), [state updates](https://arxiv.org/pdf/2606.08644), and code processing.

-Offline, I like to go hiking, running, weight training, judo, jiu-jitsu (all kinds of exercises 🏋️), and traveling (Visited 🇯🇵, 🇪🇸, 🇺🇸, 🇻🇳, 🇩🇪, 🇮🇹, 🇨🇭, 🇦🇹, 🇵🇹, 🇨🇮, 🇱🇺).
+Offline, I like to go hiking, running, weight training, judo, jiu-jitsu (all kinds of exercises 🏋️), and traveling (Visited 🇯🇵, 🇪🇸, 🇺🇸, 🇻🇳, 🇩🇪, 🇮🇹, 🇨🇭, 🇦🇹, 🇵🇹, 🇨🇮, 🇱🇺, 🇦🇱, 🇬🇷, 🇳🇱, 🇫🇷).
 And always welcome philosophical conversations!

 <h3 style="font-size: 22px; font-family: Raleway, sans-serif;">News</h3>